 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-For the period October 13, 2022 to March 31, 2023, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 0% of the average value of its portfolio.